pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_encoder_encode_operation_metadata_buffer_0080_2.md

 ### -field Offset

-Offset into the buffer, in bytes.
+Byte offset into the buffer where the metadata begins.

 ## -remarks